shaikayaz9/python_100_days_challenge/README.md

 # python_100_days_Coding_challenge by @CodeWithHarry
 100 days python coding challenge

-# Guys !
-Its not a copy paste code OK, i was Watched all videos given link (here). below
-# i have a Advance Knowladge in JavaScript & also Little bit java so is helpful to make this Cousre Easy
+Hello everyone!
+Just to clarify, this is not a copy-paste code.
+I have thoroughly watched over 100 videos, understood the concepts, and then wrote the code myself.
+I have advanced knowledge in JavaScript, and my understanding of Java also helped me make this course easier to grasp.

+#🔥SPECIAL THNAKS TO YOU ⭐💫💯

+if ( CodeWithHarry  == haris Ali Khan ):
+    print("Thank you ☺️")

 @codewithhayyy
 Link : - https://github.com/CodeWithHarry/100-days-of-code-youtube